oeh-tnf/JKU-Games-Page/00_lan.md

 * We provide you with all the infrastructure, e.g. LAN cable, tables etc.
 * You have to bring your own PC and gaming equipment!
 * Make sure to install large games you plan on playing beforehand to limit the strain on our infrastructure.
 * Your own powerstrip (Verteiler) might come in handy as well.
+* No need to bring anything for our VR- and Console-Area.

 <figure>
    <img src="/assets/images/lan/consoles.JPG" style="width: 95%; max-width: 1000px;"